openshift/aws-account-operator/README.md

 # 4. Special Items in main.go

-* Initailzes a watcher that will look at all the secrets in the accountCRNamespace and if it exceeds the const `secretWatcherScanInterval` it will set the corresponsing accountCR `status.rotateCredentials = true`
 * Starts a metric server with custom metrics defined in `localmetrics` pkg

 ### 4.1 Constants